kalem-edlin/cursor-mcp-proxy-server/README.md

 # MCP Proxy Server - Cursor specific fork

-A Model Context Protocol (MCP) proxy server that solves two key limitations in Cursor's MCP implementation:
+A Model Context Protocol (MCP) proxy server that solves three key limitations in Cursor's MCP implementation:
 1. The 40-tool limit per server
 2. Suboptimal environment variable management
+3. Lack of mcp workspace configuration (when different projects require different sets of tools)

 This is done with a solution that can: